M4 Smart Motorway project

 Smart motorways, also known as managed motorways, use complementary technologies to monitor traffic conditions, manage congestion and respond to incidents in real time.
 The M4 Smart Motorway will introduce a smarter way of travelling the M4 by using real time information, communication and traffic management tools to provide motorists with a safer, smoother and more reliable journey.

 - Read the project update for an overview of the project

 - Read about the key benefits and features of the M4 Smart Motorway

-- Read the fact sheets about entry ramp signalling and specific project impacts
+- Read the fact sheets about entry ramp signaling and specific project impacts